Immigration & Naturalization Law

 Our firm has helped hundreds of clients getting immigrant, business and student visas.
 We have helped clients apply for family petitions; and after approval, they successfully apply for immigrant visas abroad or for adjustment of status while in the US.

-Clients who need to travel while their applications are pending, we advise them whether to travel abroad because sometimes overstay or other issues may trigger a bar that prevents them from getting their status adjusted even if they have advanced parole.
+Clients who need to travel while their applications are pending, we advise them whether to travel abroad because sometimes overstay or other issues may trigger a bar that prevents them from getting their status adjusted even if they have advance parole.
 Our firm does represent clients with affirmative and defensive claims of asylum.
 Those with affirmative claims, we represent them before USCIS.
 Those with defensive claims, we have experience representing them in immigration courts, before the Board of Immigration Appeals and the U.S. Courts of Appeals.
 Also, aliens with LPR status often consult with us to determine their eligibility for citizenship.
 We have experience helping clients to get their citizenship within 3 years or 5 years depending on the alien's status at the time of adjustment.
 Please feel free to consult with us regarding applying for immigration benefits.

 Consideration of Deferred Action for Childhood Arrivals Process